-AV 258 (P/T) 3 Credits CFI GROUND- AIRPLANE
+AV 258 (P/T) 3 Credits CFI GROUND- AIRPLANE Quarters: Fall, Winter, Spring

-The Certified Flight Instructor Ground teaches techniques of flight and ground instruction.
-The Fundamentals of Instruction (FOI) will emphasize how students learn, recognition of hazardous altitudes, and skill retention techniques.
-Students will learn how to effectively teach all material that is covered in Private, Instrument and Commercial ratings as prescribed by the FAA.
-This is a comprehensive course that prepares the student for the Fundamentals of Instruction, CFI Knowledge test and CFI Instrument Knowledge test.
-The CFI ground course is for airplane instruction Prerequisites: AV 268
+The Certified Flight Instructor Ground - Airplane course teaches techniques of flight and ground instruction.
+The Fundamentals of Instruction (FOI) will emphasize the learning process, risk management, and effective teaching methods.
+Students will learn to teach all material that is covered in Private, Instrument, and Commercial pilot training as prescribed by the FAA.
+This is a comprehensive course that prepares the student for the Fundamentals of Instructing, Flight Instructor Airplane, and Flight Instructor Instrument Airplane FAA knowledge tests.
+This course will provide the aeronautical knowledge required by 14 CFR Part 61.185.
+Prerequisites/Corequisites: AV 220, AV 268, AV 272

-FLIGHT LAB PRIVATE PILOT-AIRPLANE
+FLIGHT LAB PRIVATE-AIRPLANE